xuankimtran/docs-1/pages/katalon-studio/docs/product-availability-matrix.md

 permalink: /katalon-studio/docs/product-availability-matrix.html
 ---

-This document gives you information on the supported technologies, and integrations.
+This document gives you information on the supported technologies and integrations.
 For the supported environments (including browsers and operating systems), see [this document](https://docs.katalon.com/katalon-studio/docs/supported-environments.html).

-> Leave a comment below to propose a report need

 <table>
     <tr>